DamoM73/turtle_vid_tute/lesson_3.md

     my_ttl.left(90)
 ```

-What do we need to change to make this into a large triangle?
+What do we need to change to make this into a large triangle with a length of 200 for each size?
+Try and work it out before looking at the code below.

 ```python
 import turtle